What Is a Promissory Note? Definition and How It Works

 The Takeaway

 Promissory notes create a binding promise to repay borrowed money.
-This financial agreement can be used when borrowing money from individuals, financial institutions, or both.
-To be valid, the note must contain all the important details about the principal, the loan term, the interest rate, and must be signed by both parties to the agreement.
+This financial agreement can be used when you’re borrowing money from individuals, financial institutions, or both.
+To be valid, the note must contain all the important details about the principal, the loan term and the interest rate, and must be signed by the borrower (or by both parties, if there are specific obligations for the lender included).

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.